fc7/opensourcerers-openshift-logging/README.md

 ## Access the Loki data with a Grafana dashboard

-The preferred option for accessing the data stored in Loki managed by loki-operator when running on OpenShift with the default OpenShift tenancy model is to go through the LokiStack gateway and do proper authentication against the authentication service included in OpenShift.
+For optimal access to data stored in Loki managed by loki-operator when deploying on OpenShift, utilizing the default OpenShift tenancy model, it's recommended to route through the LokiStack gateway.
+This approach ensures proper authentication via the built-in OpenShift authentication service.

-The configuration uses oauth-proxy to authenticate the user to the Grafana instance and forwards the token through Grafana to LokiStack’s gateway service.
-This enables the configuration to fully take advantage of the tenancy model, so that users can only see the logs of their applications and only admins can view infrastructure and audit logs.
+The configuration leverages oauth-proxy for user authentication against Grafana and subsequently forwards tokens from Grafana to LokiStack’s gateway service.
+This setup effectively harnesses the tenancy model, enabling users to view only their application logs while restricting access to infrastructure and audit logs for admins alone.

-As the open-source version of Grafana does not support to limit datasources to certain groups of users, all datasources (“application”, “infrastructure” and “audit”) will be visible to all users.
-The infrastructure and audit datasources will not yield any data for non-admin users.
+Please note that as open-source Grafana lacks functionality to limit datasources by user groups, all datasources (“application”, “infrastructure,” and “audit”) remain visible to every user.
+However, non-admin users will not receive data from the "infrastructure" and "audit" datasources.

-Keep in mind that the configuration points to the Loki Gateway server (GATEWAY_ADDRESS).
-This contains the Lokistack name (logging-loki).
-If you have changed, replace it with the correct name.
+Keep in mind that the configuration points to the Loki Gateway server (`GATEWAY_ADDRESS`).
+This contains the LokiStack name (`logging-loki`).
+Ensure you replace it with your correct LokiStack name in case you modified it.

-Deploy the Grafana server
+Now proceed with deploying the Grafana server:

 ```shell
 $ oc apply -f grafana/grafana_gateway_ocp_oauth.yaml